PhantomCybernetics/phntm_bridge_docs/roadmap-debugging-contributing.rst

 Log Files
 ---------
-To enable Bridge Client logslogging into files, you can configure the ``ROS_LOG_DIR`` environment variable in the ``compose.yaml file``, as seen below.
-For log persistence across container lifecycles, specify an output directory that's external to the container.
+To enable persistent Bridge Client & Agent logging, we recommend adopting Docker's logging functionality over ROS.
+Using the configuration shown below, you can read your logs using ``docker logs phntm-bridge``.
+See `Docker documentation <https://docs.docker.com/engine/logging/configure/>`_ for details.

 .. code-block:: yaml
    :caption: compose.yaml